railstack/go-on-rails/README.md

 * so some association functions is available
 * and the :dependent action is triggered when destroying some related model
 * databases specific functions between mysql, postgres are not covered yet
-* model callbacks is not available
+* model callbacks are not available
 * sql.NullType not supported yet, so you'd better set all columns "not null" with a default value in the migration, such as "" default for string and text typed column, and 0 default for int, etc, that's consistent with Golang's zero value specification.

 Really a lot...